OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-04.md

 I noticed that all labour and all achievement stem from one person's rivalry with another.
 This too is vanity, a pursuit of the wind.

 ## Ecclesiastes 4:5
-The fool folds his hands and consumes his own flesh.
+The fool sits idly and brings ruin upon himself.

 ## Ecclesiastes 4:6
 Better is one handful with tranquillity than two handfuls with toil and chasing after the wind.